metacpan/metacpan-cpan-extracted/distros/A/App-SpamcupNG/README.md

 forced delays to not overwhelm SpamCop.net website.
 All reports are sent sequentially.

+App-SpamcupNG also saves data from the report sends to Spamcop.
+The data available are only those exposed by Spamcop itself, there is no correlation of the statistics Spamcop have and save for themselves.

 App-SpamcupNG is a fork from the original Spamcup project.

 Spamcup is copyright (C) Toni Willberg.